 Being a career change coach, and having been through where my clients will be going, is vital.
 I’ve been there.
 And we all know what we learn when we are helping someone else through an experience, we have been through ourselves.
 Some days I think I should write a book around all the lessons I learned in those interviewing months.
 Ask me about taking an ice pack in my pocket once to an interview…

 I can’t help someone else build up their confidence if mine is gone.
 I could try, but it just wouldn’t be as effective.
 Coaches help you see the areas you are missing.
 They give you insights that you may not want to hear but need to hear.
 And all of this builds on your personal awareness, which can only boost your self-confidence.

-In my Design Your Dream Career program, we start with the mindset.
+In my Design Your Dream Life program, we start with the mindset.
 Many professional women come to me, defeated and exhausted.
 They are miserable in their job, and yet they think finding a new job is the answer.
 And yet, you take those same behaviors and thoughts with you to the next job, and they never get resolved.

 Showing up focused and ready for a new role requires us to pause and work on ourselves a bit first.
 Then we can dig into where we want to go with a clear mind and a knowing of who we are down to our core.
 And I guarantee this stage will impact your life in all areas.

 Feeling motivation and maintaining motivation can be tough on your own.
 For many of us, distractions can happen easily and often.
 That isn’t a helpful place for someone who needs to be spending time searching for a job, updating a resume, and connecting with new leads.

 Maintaining a focus and building up your energy to keep a full tank of gas is vital.
 It also ensures you avoid pitfalls and disappointment.
 Because there will be some, you will find the dream job and hear nothing back.
 And it will completely defeat you and set you back.
 Speaking from experience here… But the key is how fast you can rebound in that space and re-focus.